 The next thing we need to do is find all the directories located in any main directory.

 With this, you can get an idea of what next steps you need to take.

-How to delete inodes in cPanel?
+How to clear inodes in cPanel?
 (6 Solutions)

 Now, let’s come to the point and see how you can delete them from the cPanel.

 Please note that when you start cleaning inodes, it won’t directly start showing in the stats.
 It will take some time (up to 24 hours) to update the stats.
 So, you can simply delete the things we mention and don’t worry if the inodes don’t decrease directly.

 At first, you need to display the hidden files.
 You can head over to the settings options in your file manager and click on “Show hidden files”.

 You will see the cache folder in the main directory.
 Depending on your hosting’s default caching service, you might see a different name.
 It’s safe to delete the cache folders.

 2. Clean your Emails